4GeeksAcademy/react-tutorial-exercises/exercises/03-separate-files/README.md

 console.log(sum(2,2)); //will output 4
 ```

-The best usage for this feature is to separate each big component in a different file to keep the code organized.
+The best usage for this feature is to separate each component in a different file to keep the code organized.

 ## Instructions